 Consistent posting trains readers to expect something and builds an audience

 Consistent posting contributes to higher traffic and SEO benefitsInterested in learning more?
-Why not take an online class in Social Media Marketing?
+Why not take an online Social Media Marketing course?

 Blogging frequently will allow you to dominate a content niche

 Committing to a schedule will allow you to become a better blogger through practice

 Similar to social media platforms, there is no right answer when it comes to post frequency.
 Consider the following when determining your posting frequency:

 Your business needs and goals

 The resources and budget you have available to produce content